signals-protocol/signals-breakout-programs/README.md

    - Setting of market opening and closing times

 3. **User Position (UserMarketPosition)**:

    - Tracking of market positions by user
    - Management of token balances by bin

+4. **Math Core Library**:
+   - Separate crate for mathematical calculations
+   - Implements the core price formula and its derivatives
+   - Supports both on-chain (BPF) and WASM compilation targets

 ### Key Functions